cse110-fa22-group27/Team-Sleep-Deprived/admin/meetings/112722-sprint-2-review.md

 - Need to work on generating .png files
 - However, TA recommended that we remove the reports page
 - Consensus is to remove the generate report feature and just display the graph instead (make sure it is centered)
+- Also helped with the wallet details and is working on changing ADRs to reflect current choices/designs

 **Javier**
 - Turning Recent transactions, recent activities, and add transactions into custom components